-This year, the school has introduce 'Family Lunch' for all Year 7 and Year 8 pupils.
+We have 'Family Lunch' for all Year 7, 8 and 9 pupils.
 We recognise the importance of sitting down together, discussing a topic and developing soft skills such as empathy, responsibility, kindness and gratitude.

 Leaders are committed to improving the mental health of pupils and staff.
 The school has a designated counsellor who works with pupils on mental health issues.
 The school has invested in training the counsellor in Mindfulness to support pupils with anxiety and breathing techniques.
-The Trust also supports the wellbeing of staff and offers support services with mental health

-This year the school has secured 1 day a week support from the Trust Chaplin, to provide specific support for a targeted group of pupils.
+We have 1 day a week support from the Chaplin, to provide specific support for a targeted group of pupils.

-The school uses research based strategies (EEF), to develop stronger culture of positive behaviour at school, specifically for a small minority of pupils who have particular needs to improve their behaviour and reduce suspensions.
+We use research based strategies (EEF), to develop stronger culture of positive behaviour at school, specifically for a small minority of pupils who have particular needs to improve their behaviour and reduce suspensions.